Paneer Tikka Masala Main Dishes

 Paneer Tikka Masala

 A cozy, family-friendly paneer tikka masala built from a quick homemade tomato-onion sauce and a ready-made tikka masala spice mix.
 It keeps the deep, creamy comfort people want from takeaway night, but with a more sensible ingredient list and a gentler planetary footprint than the usual meat-heavy version.
-In other words: still rich, still dramatic, just with fewer existential consequences.

-By Lionel 12 Jun 2026 1 h 20 min total 6 min read
+By Lionel 12 Jun 2026 2 h 15 min total In season in Western Europe · Aug 7 min read

 Jump to recipe